Islandora/documentation/docs/tutorials/switch_homepage_to_twig.md

 # Clear cache
 $ drush cr
 ```
 And now if you view the home page's source code you should now see the the `X` next to the loaded TWIG file.
-Please note that the file name cooresponds to the node number.
+Please note that the file name corresponds to the node number.
 To use the URL alias instead of the node ID requires additional work.
 [Here](https://www.lehelmatyus.com/1064/drupal-8-page-template-suggestion-by-path-alias)'s a tutorial on this topic.
 ```html
 <!-- FILE NAME SUGGESTIONS:
    x node--6--full.html.twig